grain-lang/grain/stdlib/list.md

 remove : (key: a, list: List<(a, b)>) => List<(a, b)>
 ```

-Provides a new list with the first value in the list of key-value pairs that matches the given key removed.
+Creates a new list with the first value in the list of key-value pairs that matches the key removed.
 If the key is not found, the list is returned unchanged.

 Parameters: